arnavgautam/TreeHacks2015/HOLs/HOL-GoingLiveWindowsAzureWebSites/HOL.md

 The task includes the following steps:

-1. Configuring your web sites for shared mode.
+1. Configuring your Websites for shared mode.
 1. Configuring the CNAME on your domain registrar.
 1. Configuring an A record on your domain registrar.
 1. Setting the domain name in management portal